MHKiT WPTO Hindcast Example

 significant_wave_height: [2920×1 double] time: [2920×1 datetime] metadata: [1×1 struct]

 The resulting structure is broken down into locations.
 Metadata can be found within each location.
-Since in this example we are accessing data from only one location, there is only a single group of fields contained in the struct.
+Since in this example we are accessing data from only one location, there is only a single group of fields contained in the structure.
 The significant wave height time series and location metadata are grouped together per location.

 Hs.metadata